UBICenter/child-allowance/jb/research.md

 The Kenya UBI found between 3 and 6 pp\*\* [44%] reductions in the probability of a houshold member being sick (depending on time-scale), and the Malawi SCTP found a 6 pp reduction\*\* [30%] in the incidence of illness in the past two weeks.
 However, the majority of studies, including the Ghana LEAP and Uganda SAGE, found no similar effects.
 The Zimbabwe CCTP and Ghana LEAP also found no evidence of increased vaccination coverage.
-Looking specifically at child outcomes, there is tentative evidence from the Rwanda GD that large cash transfers are associated with a decline in child mortality of -1** pp [-70% from baseline value] and this tentatively positive evidence characterises what we know about the impact of cash transfers on a broad range of health-related outcomes.
+Looking specifically at child outcomes, there is tentative evidence from the Rwanda GD that large cash transfers are associated with a decline in child mortality of -1** pp [] and this tentatively positive evidence characterises what we know about the impact of cash transfers on a broad range of health-related outcomes.

-*Should we do the maths here to get the baseline value?*
+*To do: Back out baseline value*

 There is interesting, though inconclusive, evidence of mental health impacts.
 Kenya GiveDirectly found a positive\*\*\* impact on a village-level psychological well-being index and the Kenya UBI found a significant decrease\*\*\* in depression on the CES scale.
 By contrast, the Zimbabwe HSCT found a weakly significant increase in depression\* but a highly significant improvement in subjective well-being\*\*\*, while the Malawi SCTP, Tanzania TASAF and Zambia MCTG found null effects.

-*To do: Add any health-based conditions.*
+*To do: Add any health-based conditions to be described here.*

 ### Education

-There is some evidence that cash transfers increase the probability that a child is enrolled in school.
+There is some evidence that unconditional cash transfers improve indicators of educational attainment.
 For example, the Malawi SCTP found that receipt of the transfer was associated with a 9 pp\*\*\* [69%] increase in enrollment and the Zambia MCTG a 9 pp\*\* [70%] increase in enrollment amongst young males (7-14) and a 19 pp\*\* [65%] older females (15-17).
-There is also evidence from the Burkino Faso NCTPP that, while enrollment increases for transfers conditional on child attendance (17.9 pp\*\*\*) [-], there is no effect for unconditional transfers.

-*Note: are any of the below conditional on child attendance?
-If any other than NCTPP were, it'd be good to break out the UCTs into a single paragraph.*
+The Zambia CGP similarly found a 4 pp\*\* [-] increase at 30 months, though this was non-significant at 36 months, largely because of 'catch-up' among the control group.

 However, the evidence isn't conclusive.
 The Kenya CT-OVC and Ghana LEAP only found significant enrollment effects on children age 13 to 17.
-The Zimbabwe HSCT found no enrollment effects, though the authors indicate that this could be due to loss of income-based scholarships.
+The Zimbabwe HSCT found no enrollment effects, though the authors indicate that this could be due to recipients losing means tested scholarships that they would have otherwise held.
-Moreover, evidence from the Zambia CGP indicates that enrollment improvements did not persist: a 10 pp\*\* increase at 30 months declined to a non-significant 6 pp at 36 months.
-In its totality, the evidence likely indicates a small improvement in enrollment outcomes.
+In its totality, the evidence likely indicates that cash transfers cause a small improvement in enrollment outcomes.

-*TODO: Confirm attendance = days attended / total school days, and mention this.*
-*TODO: Malawi SCTP refers to "the effect of the SCT on school attendance during the current school year" as enrolment, may want to re-class this as attendance.

-On the intensive margin, there is some weak evidence that transfers increase school attendance, as quantified as share of school days attended.
+On the intensive margin, there is some weak evidence that transfers increase school attendance.
-For example, the Burkina Faso NCTPP CCT arm increased attendance by 13.4 pp\*\*\* (its UCT arm found a null effect) and the Malawi SCTP raised regular attendance (school attendance without withdrawl from school for two or more consecutive weeks) by  13 pp\*\*\* (59%).
+The Malawi SCTP raised regular attendance (school attendance without withdrawl from school for two or more consecutive weeks) by  13 pp\*\*\* [59%].
 However, most individual studies, as well as a World Bank meta-analysis, arrived at null attendance results {cite}`World_Bank_meta`.
 The programs reported similarly mixed results for the number of grades completed by children (grade attainment).

+*Working on below*
+### Attendance Conditions
+For example, the Burkina Faso NCTPP CCT arm increased the share of school days attended by recipient students by 13.4 pp\*\*\* (its UCT arm found a null effect) and
+There is also evidence from the Burkino Faso NCTPP that, while enrollment increases for transfers conditional on child attendance (17.9 pp\*\*\*) [-], there is no effect for unconditional transfers.

-Malawi's ZCTP also found that its CCT (which required school attendance) improved various scores of educational attainment and cognition by roughly 0.15\*\*\* standard deviations each, while its UCT did not significantly improve these outcomes.
+Malawi's ZCTP also found that its CCT (which required school attendance) improved various scores of educational attainment and cognition by roughly 0.15\*\*\* [-] standard deviations each, while its UCT did not significantly improve these outcomes.
 Combined with evidence from the Burkino Faso NCTPP, this suggests that CCTs conditioned on school attendance more cost-effectively improve educational outcomes than UCTs.
 There is, however, evidence that these educational effects are not persistent.